For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Best for: High-street fashion available to rent at low prices.

 If you're looking for low-cost rental clothes for women, Hirestreet could be a good choice.
-You can often find items from popular high-street brands like Zara, available to rent for as little as £20 for 10 days.
+You can either rent individual items on demand or subscribe for an unlimited wardrobe.

 One perk of Hirestreet, which not all clothes rental services offer, is that you can get rental credit if you return an unworn item.

-Although there are some good prices, on the whole, Hirestreet's rental clothes might not have the biggest reductions in cost compared to the RRP.
+Hirestreet's rental clothes might not have the biggest reductions in cost compared to the RRP.
 So, if you're looking at the upper end of their price range, you might find better deals elsewhere.

 Visit Hirestreet »